 Save your card, email it out or print it in the PicMonkey Print Shop, and bask in Yuletide wonderment.

 Psst … this is an excellent time to save your card to Hub.
-Because if tomorrow morning you realize it needs GINGERBREAD PEOPLE, you can hop-skip back into Hub and add in those overlays—no muss, no fuss.
+Because if tomorrow morning you realize it needs GINGERBREAD PEOPLE, you can hop-skip back into Hub and add in those graphics—no muss, no fuss.

 Get a PicMonkey membership and bring your image creation ideas to life.